JuliaS96/WorkOutApp/README.md

 number to determine which section of the tabbed pane they will go to.
 I would make another abstract version of Button that extends Button and implements the code in the display buttons.
 Then those buttons would extend DisplayButton instead.
+- My WorkOutAppUI class has gotten extremely long and confusing.
+I would instead add a separate class for each panel to simplify it.
+Each screen tab would then contain the methods it needs within it.
+Right now they are all included in the WorkOutAppUI class.
 - I would make Exercise an interface and insert two other classes that implement it:
 RepBased and TimeBased exercises.
 This would also add functionality to the app.
 - I would add additional default exercises and workouts, so the multiplicity of the